Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What are two ways that regulatory compliance requirements are dealt with in Scrum? (choose the best two answers)

-- [ ] They are addressed by a separate team who is reponsible for compliance issues.
+- [ ] They are addressed by a separate team who is responsible for compliance issues.
 - [ ] They are discussed, analyzed, and documented before the first Sprint can begin.
 - [x] They are added to the Product Backlog and addressed during each Sprint, alongside the creation of new Product capabilities.
 - [x] They are addressed as part of meeting the Definition of Done during each Sprint.